Search for sub-GeV dark particles in $\eta\to\pi^0+\rm{invisible}$ decay

 where $N_{\rm{sig}}$ is the signal yield of $\eta\to\pi^0S$ in data, $\hat{\epsilon}$ is its signal efficiency over the IDT selection evaluated on the signal MC simulation sample, $\mathcal{B}(\pi^0\to\gamma\gamma)$ is the BF of $\pi^0\to\gamma\gamma$~\cite{pdg:2024}, and $N_{\rm{IDT}}$ is total number of $\eta$ mesons in the IDT sample.

 Details about the BESIII detector design and performance are provided elsewhere~\cite{BESIII:2009fln}.
 The Monte Carlo~(MC) simulated data samples, as described in Ref.~\cite{BESIII:2023fqz}, are used to determine the detection efficiencies and estimate the background contributions.
 The signal MC samples for the two-body process $\eta\to\pi^0S$ are generated under the assumption that the angular distribution of the final particles is uniform, with $S$ for different mass hypotheses from 0 to $400\mevcc$ in steps of $10\mevcc$.
+In this Letter, the result of $m_S=0\mevcc$ applies to the case of $m_S\ll10\mevcc$.

 The selection criteria for the IDT sample are as following.
 The charged track selection criteria follow those established in Ref.~\cite{BESIII:2023fqz}.
 Particle identification for charged tracks combines the measured information in the multilayer drift chamber, time-of-flight system, and electromagnetic calorimeter~(EMC).
 The combined likelihoods ($\mathcal{L}(i)$) under different particle $i$ ($i=e,~\mu,~\pi,~\rm{and}~K$) hypotheses are obtained.
 Kaon candidates are required to satisfy $\mathcal{L}(K)>0$ and $\mathcal{L}(K)>\mathcal{L}(x)$ ($x=e,~\mu,~\pi$).
 At least two charged tracks identified as kaons with opposite charges are required.
 The invariant mass of selected two kaons is required to lie within the $\phi$ mass region of [1.00,1.04]\,$\gevcc$.
 To select $\eta$ candidates, the recoiling mass of $K^+K^-$ must fall into the region of $0.45\gevcc<M^{\rm{recoil}}_{KK}<0.65\gevcc$.
 To improve the momentum resolution of the reconstructed kaons, a kinematic fit is performed~\cite{Yan:2010zze}, constraining the recoiling mass of $K^+K^-$ to the nominal mass of $\eta$~\cite{pdg:2024}.
 If there are multiple $K^+K^-$ combinations, the one with the minimal $\chi^2$ value from the kinematic fit is selected as the $K^+K^-$ candidate.